Secret badger baiting network exposed

 It also revealed the brutal reality of how wild animals - and the dogs used to kill them - were treated.

-One gang member claimed he shot his dogs when they did not perform as he wanted.
+Tomas Young from the Gwent valleys claimed he shot his dogs when they did not perform as he wanted.

 Vet Mike Jessop, an expert witness for dozens of animal welfare prosecutions, said: "The dog is just another working tool.
 They're just thrown down holes, they've got to do their job.
 If they're not doing their job they become a useless commodity.